ucsb-cs148-s21/t7-local-network-file-transfer/docs/BUILD.md

 ## Putting it All Together ##

 1. Either unzip the zipped repository or clone the repository with Git.
-You can put them anywhere, but we’ll assume you put them on your desktop (`~/Desktop` on Linux and macOS, `C:\Users\<username>\Desktop`).
+You can put them anywhere, but we’ll assume you put them on your desktop (`~/Desktop` on Linux and macOS, `C:\Users\<username>\Desktop` on Windows).
 If you put the repository somewhere else, change the file paths as necessary.
 If using Git:
   ```shell
   $ # on Linux or macOS
   $ cd ~/Desktop